chess99/TreeNamer/docs/31-architecture-decision-records.md

 - Consumed significant disk space, especially for large directories
 - Took considerable time to complete for directories with many files
 - Created backups in the source directory, cluttering the user's workspace
+- Added complexity with multiple backup management and restoration

 ### Decision
-We've implemented a "virtual backup" system that:
+We've implemented a simplified "virtual backup" system that:
 1. Stores only the directory tree structure as JSON, not the actual file contents
 2. Uses unique IDs to track file and directory entities
 3. Stores backups in a central application data location instead of in the source directory
-4. Allows restoring from these virtual backups by generating and applying the necessary file operations
+4. Provides a simple undo function for the most recent change instead of complex backup management
+5. Automatically cleans up old backups, keeping only a reasonable number of recent ones

 ### Consequences
 Positive:
 - Dramatically reduced backup size and creation time
 - Centralized backup management
 - Less clutter in user directories
+- Simplified user experience with a clear "undo" functionality
 - Consistent backup location across sessions
+- Automatic cleanup prevents excessive storage usage

 Negative:
+- Only the most recent change can be undone
 - Restoring from virtual backups doesn't restore file contents (only structure)
+- Undo history is lost when the application is closed and reopened
-- Slightly more complex implementation
+- Slightly more complex implementation for tracking the most recent state
-- Need for robust entity ID tracking

 ### Implementation Notes
 The virtual backup system: